exercism/v3/languages/csharp/docs/examples/new-concept-exercise-arrays.md

 - `Arrays.cs`. the stub implementation file, which is the starting point for students to work on the exercise.
 - `.meta/Example.cs`: an example implementation that passes all the tests.

-Check out the [`floating-point-numbers exercise`][concept-exercises-floating-point-numbers] for an example on what these files should look like.
+Check out the [`numbers-floating-point exercise`][concept-exercises-numbers-floating-point] for an example on what these files should look like.

 ### Step 2: adding documentation files